How Virtual Intersections Works

 Before starting the registration process, please review and have available the information needed for the online registration form for Virtual Intersections.
 The registration form cannot be saved for completion at a later time.

 Remember - if you are presenting as a group: Please make sure you have all group members' names, majors and network id email addresses.
 Groups need only do one registration and one abstract for all members.
 The registration form allows for multiple presenters of one presentation.
 If you have questions, please email firstname.lastname@example.org or email@example.com.

 Abstract Submission Information

-- Submit an abstract formatted according to the Abstract Guidelines.
-The abstract can either be submitted through the registration form or e-mailed to SOURCEIntersections@case.edu.
+- Submit a properly formatted abstract by Friday, July 23 11:59pm EST, formatted according to the Abstract Guidelines.
+The abstract can be submitted via the Abstract Submission Form, which will be available soon.